 Walk to the river banks from Kisuki Station on the Kisuki Line.

 Kisuki Station is a 30-minute train ride from Shinji Station, halfway between Izumo and Matsue on the main Sanin Line.

 With two kilometers of cherry trees to enjoy, you can easily find your own tree to sit under.
-The Kisuki Sakura Festival takes place from late March through to late April, though the peak viewing days cannot be predicted until a couple of weeks before.
+The Unnan Sakura Festival takes place from mid-February through to late April, though the peak viewing days cannot be predicted until a couple of weeks before.
 Bring your own food or choose from the many food stalls on-site.

 Nighttime flower viewing and fireworks